WZAW-LD

 WZAW-LD (channel 33) is a low-power television station in Wausau, Wisconsin, United States, affiliated with the Fox network.
-It is owned by Gray Media alongside CBS affiliate WSAW-TV (channel 7).
+It is owned by Gray Media alongside CBS/MyNetworkTV/CW+ affiliate WSAW-TV (channel 7).
 The two stations share studios on Grand Avenue/US 51 in Wausau; WZAW-LD's transmitter is located northeast of Nutterville in unincorporated Marathon County.

 Overview

 Since WZAW transmits at low-power, its signal does not reach Rhinelander or other areas to the north and east (such as Eagle River and Crandon), which would have caused complications, especially for Fox's broadcasts of NFL games, including games of the Green Bay Packers.
 Therefore, the station is simulcast on WSAW's third digital subchannel in 720p high definition to increase its over-the-air broadcasting radius.
 This signal broadcasts on channel 7.3 from a transmitter on Rib Mountain.
 It is also seen on WSAW's Sayner translator, W21DS-D3, which also maps to channel 7.3.